- Quick Start

 For the fictitious SaaS project of the Acme Corporation it would be:

 Java does not have the notion of package nesting.
 Packages in Java are separated namespaces, which seem hierarchical for convenience.
-Still, when it comes to placing source code files in a project, there is usually nesting formed by the directories in a file system.
+When it comes to placing source code files in a project, there is usually nesting formed by the directories in a file system.

 Spine framework uses this notion of “nesting” for marking multiple packages of a server-side code belonging to a Bounded Context easier.
 But this is a convenience feature, not a requirement.